Grattan Bridge: History

+1st Essex bridge of 1676

-The first bridge on this site was built by Sir Humphrey Jervis in 1676.
-It was named as Essex Bridge to honour Arthur Capell, 1st Earl of Essex, Lord Lieutenant of Ireland.
+The first bridge on this site was developed by Sir Humphrey Jervis in 1676 with William Robinson acting as adviser and contractor.
+It was named as Essex Bridge to honour Arthur Capell, 1st Earl of Essex, Lord Lieutenant of Ireland who had also provided the finance for the construction of the bridge.
 It joined several of Jervis' developments (including Capel Street and Jervis Street) to the opposite side of the river and to Dublin Castle.

-Essex Bridge was an arched stone structure with 7 piers, and apparently partly constructed from the ruined masonry of nearby St. Mary’s Abbey on the northside.
+Essex Bridge was an arched stone structure with seven piers, and apparently partly constructed from the ruined masonry of nearby St. Mary's Abbey, Dublin on the northside.
 In 1687 the bridge was damaged by a flood resulting in the loss of a hackney and two horses.
 The damage to the bridge was only partially repaired.

+2nd Essex bridge of 1753

+In 1751 the second most northerly pier collapsed and damaged the adjacent arches.

+Between 1753 and 1755 the bridge was rebuilt by George Semple, to correct flood and other structural damage and as one of the first initiatives of the Wide Streets Commission.
+The new bridge included stone alcoves or niches on either side of the bridge in a similar manner to London Bridge.

+In 1764, John Bush, an English traveller, visited Dublin and had the following to say about the bridge: